 - Think texture: Cable-knit, boucle, sherpa, or linen with fringe.

-- Upgrade the hooks: Sleek brass or leather loops feel elevated.
+- Upgrade the hooks: Sleek brass or leather loops feel polished and intentional.

 10. Layer Logs Like Art